Tubbz-alt/docker-host-3/README.md

 	./step1.sh

-2. Modify /etc/network/interface to configure interfaces for the control and data plane
+2. Modify /etc/network/interface to configure interfaces for the control and data planes

 3. Run step2.sh to create a host image and copy scripts to HOME